 You can taste a variety of vodka, gin, and whiskey and take a few bottles home.
 My favorites are the Spiced Cranberry Liqueur and the Rhubarb Elderberry Liqueur.

-Thanks to the wind, kite flying is a popular activity in Long Beach and Ocean Shores, as they’re both right on the ocean.
+Thanks to the wind, kite flying is a popular activity in Long Beach as well as one of the best things to do in Ocean Shores, as they’re both right on the ocean.
 You can visit the World Kite Museum to make your own kite.
 You’ll also learn about the history of kite making and see some incredible kites from years ago.

 For dinner, head over to the Adrift Hotel.
 Their restaurant is Pickled Fish, which is a restaurant and bar with a view of the ocean.
 They also have live music many nights of the week, so it’s a great way to end your evening.
 I recommend starting with the salmon sliders.